ssbc/handbook.scuttlebutt.nz/README.md

 Please note that this project is released with a [Contributor Code of Conduct](code-of-conduct.md).
 By participating in this project you agree to abide by its terms.

-## About This Handbook

-To view the public handbook, browse to [scuttlebutt.nz](https://www.scuttlebutt.nz)
+## Have Other Questions?

+A great place to learn more is our [FAQ page](faq/index.md)

+In addition, you'll find a wealth of resources within this handbook, accessible through the sidebar.

-The handbook is organized by topics:
+The resources are organized by these topics:

 * [Contributing](contributing.md)
 * [Talks](talks.md)